-Recycling spent granular or extruded activated carbon not only offers an initial cost savings when compared to fresh carbon, it also eliminates the disposal costs of incineration and landfill disposal and is environmentally responsible.
+Recycling spent granular or extruded activated carbon not only offers an initial cost savings when compared to virgin carbon, it also eliminates the disposal costs of incineration and landfill disposal and is environmentally responsible.
 Reactivation is the means by which spent carbon can be recycled and sold as new.

 Granular activated carbon (GAC) has an infinite reactivation characteristic, requiring just 10% make-up carbon to restore spent carbon to its original adsorptive capacity.
 Reactivated carbon offers a number of economic and environmental benefits: